PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 Homework time!
 ==============
 You’ve got a tricky job to do now, ok, not so tricky really.
-I want you to dig exploratory tunnels in EVERY DIRECTION from your living room and the below levels.
-Try and cover much of the map with your grid of tunnels.
+I want you to dig exploratory tunnels in every direction from your living room and the below levels.
+Try and cover most of the map with your grid of tunnels.
 We’re looking for three things: metal ore, gems, and magma.
 You may want to assign another dwarf or two to mining duty, and to make a few more picks as well (at the metalsmith’s forge, under :guilabel:`weapons`).

-We’ll see what this map is like when we return!
+We’ll see what this map is like when we `return next chapter! <chapter08>`